 Lee was a producer on the indie film, Love Hunter, which the New York Times described as “one of the most refreshing New York independent features” and was chosen as one of its “Critics’ Pick of the Week.”

-Lee recently wrote and directed a short horror film entitled The Betrothed starring Falling for Grace's Gale Harold which will be festival bound in 2018.
-She is also developing three other feature films.
+Lee recently wrote and directed a short horror film entitled The Betrothed starring Falling for Grace's Gale Harold.
+She is also currently developing three other feature films.

 Fay Ann Lee graduated from The Wharton School, University of Pennsylvania and is an avid tennis player.
 She sits on the board of New York Junior Tennis and Learning.